Matsukii/menor-maior-igual/README.md

 ## Java version

+### Overcomplicated version
   * run the class
   * use console to send number

   * use 'stop' to break the loop
   * use 'show' to show the number

+### Simplified
+  * run the class
+  * use the console the send a number
+  * use "stop" to break loop